-Oral Cavity, Pharyngeal, and Laryngeal Cancer Screening (PDQ®): Screening - Health Professional Information [NCI]
+Oral Cavity and Nasopharyngeal Cancers Screening (PDQ®): Screening - Health Professional Information [NCI]

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

-Oral cavity, pharyngeal, and laryngeal cancers may be referred to as head and neck squamous cell cancers.
-Head and neck squamous cell cancers most commonly arise from the mucosal surfaces lining the oral cavity, pharynx, and larynx.
-Pharyngeal squamous cell cancers are further categorized into nasopharyngeal, oropharyngeal, and hypopharyngeal cancers on the basis of anatomical landmarks.
+Oral cavity, oropharyngeal, hypopharyngeal, and laryngeal cancers may be referred to as head and neck squamous cell cancers.
+Oral cavity squamous cell cancers most commonly arise from the mucosal surfaces lining the oral cavity.
+Pharyngeal squamous cell cancers can be categorized into nasopharyngeal, oropharyngeal, and hypopharyngeal cancers on the basis of anatomical landmarks.
 Figure 1 shows the anatomy of the pharynx.

 Figure 1.
 Anatomy of the pharynx.

 Note: Separate PDQ summaries on Oral Cavity, Oropharyngeal, Hypopharyngeal, and Laryngeal Cancers Prevention and Lip and Oral Cavity Cancer Treatment (Adult) are also available.

 There is inadequate evidence to establish whether screening would result in a decrease in mortality from oral cavity and nasopharyngeal cancers.